13 Hours: The Secret Soldiers of Benghazi: Plot

-Knowing that an attack by the militants is imminent, the CIA staff of the Annex makes several desperate calls for help, but only former US Navy SEAL Glen "Bub" Doherty, a GRS operator in Tripoli, helps.
-He forms a team, including two Delta Force operators, that flies to Benghazi after several delays.
+Knowing an attack by the militants is imminent, the CIA staff of the Annex makes several desperate calls for help.
+The only help they can get is from Doherty, a GRS officer in Tripoli, who forms a team including two Delta operators that fly to Benghazi after several delays.
 Meanwhile, the GRS team fends off the militants as they try to breach the Annex perimeter.
-After repelling the largest attack wave, the Annex receives word from ISR that help is coming.
+After repelling the largest attack wave, they receive word from ISR that help is en route.

-The Tripoli GRS reinforcements arrive and begin to prepare the CIA and DSS staff for their departure to the airport.
-The militants launch a mortar attack in which Ubben and Geist are wounded, and Geist's left arm is partially severed.
-Woods rushes to aid Geist and is killed by another mortar round.
-Doherty is also killed when a third mortar detonates directly in front of him.
+The Tripoli GRS reinforcements arrive, preparing the CIA and DS staff to head for the airport.
+The militants launch a mortar attack in which Ubben and Geist are wounded; Geist's left arm is partially severed, and Ubben's right leg suffers a compound fracture.
+Woods and Doherty are both killed by mortar.

-While a wounded Geist and Ubben are being tended to, Delta Force operatives dispose of Woods' body, angering Silva.
-With the GRS team compromised and the Annex now vulnerable, the remaining GRS operators watch as a convoy of vehicles rolls toward the Annex.
-Fearing the worst, the operators prepare to make a final stand until it is revealed that the convoy is an element of the Libya Shield Force militia that is escorting the GRS reinforcements.
-They also find out that Stevens had been found behind the compound but was pronounced dead at the hospital.
+With the GRS team compromised and the Annex now vulnerable, the remaining GRS operators watch as a convoy of vehicles rolls toward them.
+Fearing the worst, the operators prepare to make a final stand, until it is revealed that the convoy is part of the Libya Shield Force militia escorting the GRS reinforcements.
+They also discover Stevens was found behind the compound, but was pronounced dead at the hospital.

-At the airport, the CIA staff and the wounded Geist board the plane to Tripoli while the remainder of the GRS team waits for the next plane with the bodies of Stevens, Smith, Woods, and Doherty.
-Paronto is approached by his 17-Feb allies and gives them some keys to Gaddafi's old armored vehicles.
-Meanwhile, Silva speaks with his wife and tells her that he is finally coming home; however, he tearfully admits that Woods didn't make it and isn't coming home.
-Shortly after, he briefly recalls a conversation with Woods they had at the annex and zips his bodybag up.
-Closing titles reveal that all of the surviving members of the Annex security GRS team received contractor medals at a private ceremony, have since retired from the GRS team, and live with their families and that Geist was able to save his arm after several surgeries after re-enlisting.
+At the airport, the CIA staff and the wounded Geist board the plane to Tripoli while the remainder of the GRS team awaits the next plane with the bodies of Stevens, Smith, Woods, and Doherty.
+Closing titles reveal that all of the surviving Annex security team members received contractor medals in a private ceremony and have since retired from the GRS team and live with their families.